Student Resident Permit

 A help desk is dedicated to student residence permit enquiries and for information about the application process for student or intern residence permits.
 Find out more about the new application process, supporting documents, change of status, application for temporary residence permit (APS), access to employment, loss/theft of residence card, etc.

-This help desk is being continued for the duration of the lockdown and after, until 18 December 2020.
+This help desk is being continued for the duration of lockdown and beyond, until 18 December 2020.
 However, in-person and phone enquiries are suspended until further notice.
-You can contact us by email on: email@example.com.
+You can contact us by email: email@example.com.

 Student residence card - change of application process

-Since 15 September 2020, applications for student residence permits are made online.
-This new online application process applies to international students and interns in Gironde who need to apply or renew a student residence permit.
+As of the 15th of September 2020, applications for student residence permits are made online.
+This new online application process applies to international students and interns in Gironde who need to apply for or renew a student residence permit.
 To access the application form, please visit this page.

 The online application does not apply to the following: